jebin90/devops/kubenetes/wp_mysql/README.md

 ### 1. Image scanning for vulnerabilities.
 It starts with securing the layers themselves (OS, libraries, packages, etc.).
 Use leaner base images as much as possible (eg. alpine).
-Eliminate dependencies that are unnecessary.
+Eliminate dependencies that are unnecessary to reduce attack surface.
+Use multi-stage builds to reduce size.
 Use tools like Snyk, Sysdig, etc. for image scanning (vulnerabilities, misconfiguration).
 It is recommended to be run regularly before being pushed to the registry.
 This can be implemented during build process in the CI/CD pipeline.